(Asked in a letter from Greensboro, NC.)

 In here, when your close friend goes home before you, there’s such a mix of emotions: joy, sadness, excitement, loneliness, anticipation, anxiety.
 So when I am considering befriending someone, I ask in a polite way: “What’s your out-date?”
 If it is too far apart from my own, I put serious thought into how close of a friendship I am willing to form with that person.

 With covid, things with friendship are basically the same.
 The main difference is we are more separated, and we don’t get to see many of the new guys coming in.
 The prison camp is now separated by unit.
-There are three units, and we used to co-mingle, but now we do everything separated by unit.
+There are three units, and we used to co-mingle, but now we do everything separatly.
 We eat in the chow hall one unit at a time.
 In the past, I used to be able to sit and eat with someone from a different unit.
 Now the only new guys I meet are the ones sent to my unit.
 The friendship options have become much more limited since covid.

 One other thing I can think of is how most friendships completely fall off after release.
 Guys all talk like that’s not going to happen, but in most cases it does.
-I can say, in all honesty, there are only two people I plan to stay in touch with after prison.
+I can say, in all honesty, there are only a few people I plan to stay in touch with after prison.

-The prison system is designed to stop this.
+The prison system is designed to stop this though.
 We will be on probation for several years after release, and part of the terms of probation are that you can’t associate with any known felons.
 Obviously, anyone in here is a felon.
 But true friendships will endure years in prison, and find ways to maintain themselves after release as well.